nidohl/nidohl/README.md

 ^^
 heh thats not very omega of you ellie, you see my alpha aura radiating off you like a lingering fart someone runs into?

+^^
+that was poetic in all the wrong ways. i think you're an omega taking scent blockers or whatever its called #ABO :/